 Part and parcel of the Science Centre's main draws are its IMAX presentations, films usually screed in 3D that typically examine subjects related to the natural sciences.
 Previously aired films include Titans of the Ice Age 3D, Great White Shark 3D, and Flight of the Butterflies 3D.

 If you have your heart set on catching an exhibit AND seeing an IMAX film, then check the schedule before heading out and make sure that your film of choice is being aired in a language you can understand.
-I've witnessed out-of-town folks express their disappointment that no English versions were scheduled when they were on location.
-So plan ahead and prevent this from occurring in the first place.
-Montreal is French city and these kind of language situations are not uncommon.
-Also consider that Montreal Science Centre admission is not cheap.
+Also, consider that Montreal Science Centre admission is not cheap.
 A family of four can easily spend up to $100 to catch an exhibit and a 3D IMAX film when you factor in taxes and service fees.
-And there has been criticism from seasoned travelers that the Montreal Science Centre is not nearly as large as other North American science and technology complexes and yet charges comparable rates.
+There has been criticism from seasoned travelers that the Montreal Science Centre is not nearly as large as other North American science and technology complexes and yet charges comparable rates.

 Exhibition rooms open Monday to Sunday: 10 a.m. to 5 p.m.
 IMAX films usually air late morning, afternoons and evenings.
 Note that exhibition room hours may change on a seasonal basis.
 Open most holidays.

 Admission rates vary significantly depending on your age as well as which exhibitions and IMAX films you choose to see.
 Package deals are available and occasionally special discounts are offered.
 Here's the current list of admission fees.